IanFinlayson/exploring-cs/chapter11.md

 list containing two numbers.
 The first number is how wide the window should be and the second is how tall it should be.

-These numbers refer to **pixels**, which is short for \"picture elements\".
+These numbers refer to **pixels**, which is short for "picture elements".
 All computer screens are made up of tiny lights that can show up as different colors.
 These are called pixels.
 Your computer monitor or laptop screen may have more or less pixels in it.
 A pretty typical display these days might be 1,920 pixels wide and 1,080 pixels